manosim/manos.im/_posts/2015-02-21-static-site-pelican-grunt-travis-github-pages.md

 cover: pelican-grunt-travis-github.png
 ---

 As a Web Developer I decided to create a website(the one you're currently reading) to share my projects and thoughts.
-After having a research on what I should use, I ended up using **Pelican**.
+After completing my research on what I should use, I ended up using **Pelican**.
 Why?
 No database, markdown, code syntax highlighting, jinja2 and more.
 Pelican is not one of those fancy static website generators but it does the job and it does it pretty well.
-So below you can find my setup and how I am using [Pelican](http://www.getpelican.com/) to **generate** this website, [Grunt](http://gruntjs.com/) as a **task manager**, [Travis CI](http://www.travis-ci.org/) to **deploy** and [GitHub Pages](http://pages.github.com/) to **host** my website.
+Below you can find my setup and how I am using [Pelican](http://www.getpelican.com/) to **generate** this website, [Grunt](http://gruntjs.com/) as a **task manager**, [Travis CI](http://www.travis-ci.org/) to **deploy** and [GitHub Pages](http://pages.github.com/) to **host** my website.

 <!--more-->